The 8 Causes of Reading & Spelling Difficulty

 Our focus is entirely on what is actually stopping each child progress with their reading and spelling.
-And over the past ten years of testing and researching, we have found that there are seven main causes of reading difficulty, which are listed below.
+And over the past ten years of testing and researching, we have found that there are eight main causes of reading difficulty, which are listed below.
 With the spelling we have found just one problem; the children are sight reading the words, rather than decoding them.

-We do not worry about whether someone has dyslexia or not, the solution to a problem is the same.
+We do not worry about whether someone has dyslexia or not, the solution to the problem is the same.
 The key to making progress easy for someone is to understand exactly why it has been difficult:

 Of course you may find that a person is struggling with a mix of these different factors.
 It is important to be open to the different patterns they lead to, so that the right help is delivered.